dan-leo/masters/thesis/v8/thesis.md

 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/RSRPperceived.pdf}
-	\end{minipage}}
+	\end{minipage}\label{fig:rsrp1}}
  \hfill
   \subfloat[With respect to LTE vendors, SINR is reported to be approximately from -7 dB to 15 dB, with approximate minimum values shown in Table \ref{tbl:mcl_results}.
 SINR values are more evenly distributed than RSRP, yet with more outliers.]{
 	\begin{minipage}[c][0.6\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=1\textwidth]{../../code/tests/box/SINRperceived.pdf}
-	\end{minipage}}
+	\end{minipage}\label{fig:sinr1}}
-\caption{UE reported RSRP and SINR for LTE vendors, UE and MNOs.
+\caption[UE reported RSRP and SINR for LTE vendors, UE and MNOs.]{UE reported RSRP and SINR for LTE vendors, UE and MNOs.
 The maximum values depend on where the test took place, before signals are attenuated until disconnection.
 Ublox and Quectel show similar values, unlike the defined disparity stated in \S\ref{design_sinr}.
 MTN and Vodacom also show similar values, except for the 10 dBm deterioration in the Vodacom-Nokia RSRP.
 This deterioration could be as a result of NB-IoT being configured for in-band or guard-band instead of stand-alone.
 Overall, signal strength in terms of RSRP and SINR shows satisfactory performance, except for Vodacom-Nokia.}
 \end{figure}

 #### Enhanced Coverage Levels